Post By RelatedRelated Post

 Water at the best time.
 Watering during the heat of the day may cause losses of up to 30 percent due to evaporation.
 To prevent water loss, water when the sun is low or down, winds are calm and temperatures are cool — typically between the evening and early morning.

 Water more often for shorter periods.
-For example, setting your system to run for three, 5-minute intervals lets soil absorb more water than watering for 15 minutes at one time, reducing runoff.
+For example, setting your system to run for three, 5-minute intervals lets the soil absorb more water than watering for 15 minutes at one time, reducing runoff.

 Always adapt your watering to the season.
 Familiarize yourself with the settings on your irrigation controller and adjust the watering schedule regularly based on seasonal weather conditions, or invest in a smart controller, so your system can make these changes automatically.